ryan258/ideaforge/MASTERPLAN.md

 - Set up basic Vue.js project structure with Vite and TypeScript
 - Implemented TheCrucible component with basic functionality:
   - User can input their own idea
-  - User can generate an AI-suggested idea (currently simulated)
+  - User can generate an AI-suggested idea
   - Ideas are displayed after submission or generation
 - Basic error handling and user feedback implemented
 - Implemented Pinia store for state management
 - Integrated routing system with Vue Router
 - Developed TheMold component with functionality:
-  - Generate AI personas (currently simulated)
+  - Generate AI personas
   - Display and remove personas
   - Navigate to next step (The Forge)
 - Updated store to handle persona generation and management